catilac/CARL/README.md

-HI THIS IS CAuRL
+HI THIS IS CARL
 =================

-CAuRL stands for Code Augmented Reality Live
+CARL stands for Code Augmented Reality Live

 In an algorave, a programmer/performer codes a 3D world on the fly.
 Using phone orientation and audio input, CARL is a window into that immersive and evolving world that dances to the music.
 You can read more about CARL [here](http:/www.charstiles.com/carl).